La donna del lago: Composition history

 Osborne also notes the way in which "the source materials have been interwoven, giving the sense of a music drama that has in some measure been 'through-composed'."

 Gossett is less enthusiastic, noting that "it is almost impossible for Italian poetry to capture the quality of Scott's characteristic verse," but he does agree that "the spirit of the poem is there".

 With the original September deadline missed, the new opera was presented in October and "was an enormous success", although it was not without some early disruptions from the audience.

+The opera is best considered as a transitional work between baroque and classical forms and romanticism.
+It was the first and also the last but one en travesti opera that Rossini would write for Naples, the last one being Maometto secondo.
+Due to the influence of the French style during the reigns of Joseph Bonaparte and Joachim Murat, tenors had substituted castrati and contraltos for heroic roles there.

 Performance history

 Première

 The opera received its première on 24 September 1819, with a debut cast of seasoned singers who regularly worked together, including Isabella Colbran as Elena, Benedetta Rosmunda Pisaroni as Malcolm and Giovanni David as Uberto/King James.

 Initial reactions were mixed, with the conservative faction displeased by its seeming elaborateness and concerted numbers compared to the simplicity of Ricciardo e Zoraide the previous year.
 A contemporary account of the evening's events reveals that, in the absence of members of the royal court, there were disruptions.
 A. Azevedo, in his 1864 book on the composer, notes that "the public found itself free of all restraint [....] the audience whistled and booed, and challenged both artists and composer throughout almost the entire evening."
 However, he does state that after the brilliance of Colbran's rondo finale, they were very enthusiastic and called her onto the stage many times, as they did Rossini (who had refused to appear and had already left for Milan, where he was under contract to compose Bianca e Falliero.).